 (*Partial funding may be considered in cases where the internship

 organization is compensating you up to $1500.
-In this case, Career Services
+In this case, the

-will subtract the amount from the $3500 grant.
+Career Center will subtract the amount from the $3500 grant.)

-- Students will be enrolled in Transcript Notation through Career Services.
+- Students will be enrolled in Transcript Notation through the Career

 - Failure to complete all 350 hours will affect compensation for this

 internship.
-Please note: Student must contact Career Services immediately in
+Please note: Student must contact the Career Center immediately in

 this case.
 Failure to complete the internship will result in Tufts